ybezginova2016/ybezginova2016/README.md

 # Data Analytics | Data Science | Product Analytics

 ### Hello everyone!
-I'm Yulia Bezginova.
+My name is Yulia Bezginova.
 Welcome to my GitHub.

 Product / Data Analyst with 5+ years of experience in e-commerce, retail, fintech, and online platforms, translating complex user behavior and product data into actionable insights that drive conversion, retention, and revenue growth.
 Strong background in SQL, Python analytics, mathematical statistics, and A/B testing, with hands-on experience building KPI dashboards, designing experiments, and validating product hypotheses.
 Experienced in cross-functional collaboration with product, engineering, and business teams, combining analytical rigor with strong stakeholder communication in fast-paced, performance-driven environments.